KyleRego/KyleRego.github.io/collections/_posts/2022-12-31-how-to-write-anki-add-ons.markdown

 # Conclusion

-I hope these examples will help you understand the tools which are at your disposal to write your own Anki add-on.
-If I wrote something here that you believe to be incorrect, please [let me know](mailto:regoky@outlook.com).
-A pull request to improve the article would also be welcome.
-My final advice is this: if you get frustrated while trying to create your Anki add-on, take a step back and sleep on it.
+I hope this article will help you write your own Anki add-on.
+If I have described something incorrectly, please [let me know](mailto:regoky@outlook.com).
+My final advice: if you get frustrated while trying to create your Anki add-on, sleep on it or go for a walk.
 When you work on it again, consider it an opportunity to learn.